Share This Article

 How to Avoid Sciophobia Altogether

 Some phobias and fears have some degree of rationality in them.
 For example, consider the fear of death or the fear of poison.
 While you can be poisoned, death is inevitable.
-Similarly, trying to reason with yourself that shadows will never cause you any harm can help you cope with its fear.
-Sciophobia disease cannot impact you if you don’t allow it to affect your rationality.
+Similarly, trying to reason with yourself that shadows will never cause you any harm can help you cope with your fear.
+Sciophobia cannot impact you if you don’t allow it to affect your rationality.

-Overcoming Sciophobia is Possible
+Overcoming Sciophobia Is Possible